shepelt/kivi/AI_RULES.md

 ## Project Overview
 KIVI is an AI-first game sandbox engine for creating small, isometric, low-poly 3D games.

+**See also**: README.md for project documentation and getting started guide

 **Concept**: "AI-first game sandbox engine with small, isometric view optimized for low-poly"

 **Name Origin**: KIVI (Finnish: "stone") - representing the fundamental building blocks